 Statistics can often give us a picture of averages, but the actual spread is large.
-Let’s start with some basic figures for the numbers of cases filed, in this case for the year 2016.
+Let’s start with some basic figures for the numbers of cases filed, in this case for the year 2020.

-|Total Business Filings||24,114|
+|Total Business Filings||21,655|

-Let's look at those numbers as percentages for each type of bankruptcy as compared with the total number filed in 2016:
+Let's look at those numbers as percentages for each type of bankruptcy as compared with the total number filed in 2020:

 What Factors Lead to Personal Bankruptcy Filings?

-Bankruptcy affects all age groups and all socio-economic classes.
-In fact, it's easy to argue that there is no one "average" or typical bankruptcy filer.
-But if we were to build one, she would likely be a middle aged woman, married, Caucasian, with some college, who makes less than $30,000 per year.
-Even so, the statistics bear out that outside circumstances more so than age, income, or educational level play a huge role in decisions to file or not file.
+Bankruptcy affects all age groups and all socioeconomic classes.
+In fact, it's easy to argue that there is no "average" or typical bankruptcy filer, but if we were to build one, they would likely be a middle-aged married person who graduated from high school and makes less than $30,000 per year.
+Even so, the statistics bear out that outside circumstances—more so than age, income, or educational level—play huge roles in decisions to file or not file.